emissary-ingress/emissary/docs/dev-portal/README.md

 1. The Dev Portal queries its local diagd to get all Services registered with Ambassador.
 2. For each Service is sends a query (via the global Ambassador) to that service's `/.well-known/openapi-docs` path, to get the OpenAPI documentation for that service, if any.

+**Important:** The `/.well-known/openapi-docs` path is _not_ from the root of the microservice, it's from the root of the path exposed via Ambassador.

 ## Dev Portal Web Server

 API endpoints: